crsh/papaja/README.md

 How to use papaja
 -----------------

-Once `papaja` is installed, you can select the APA template when creating a new Markdown file through the RStudio menues.
+Once `papaja` is installed, you can select the APA template when creating a new Markdown file through the RStudio menus.

 ![APA template selection](inst/images/template_selection.png)